darrylabbate/ghost/README.md

 The scrypt assumes you're using a global Brewfile, which would be located `~/.Brewfile`.
 Running `brew bundle dump --global` places the file there. `broo` otherwise skips `brew bundle` ands runs normally.

-## To-Do

-- [ ] Detect if script is erroneously sourced; Prompt user and exit safely.

 ## License

 Source code: [MIT](./LICENSE)